WEBSITE UPDATES IN PROGRESS - PLEASE STAY TUNED!

 The FELT Road is a parallel concept to the construct of “The Silk Road” and focuses on acknowledging the ubiquity of Felt making traditions, which, throughout history, have connected communities and regions before political boundaries.
 It is a way to trace the influence of Felt through time, place, and cultures as well as consider the impact it continues to have globally.

-43 degrees N x 76 degrees E, A. Kasteyev State Art Museum, Almaty, Kazakhstan, Janice Arnold, 2022.
+Site specific installation by Janice Arnold, 2022.
+43 degrees N x 76 degrees E; A. Kasteyev State Art Museum, Almaty, Kazakhstan.

 “Feltmaking offers a universal metaphor for our times.
 Wispy individual fibers of wool felted together - with many hands working - create a strong textile.